 This toolkit includes an integrated curriculum for grades K to 2nd, 3rd to 6th and 7th to 12th.
-Please promote it to educators and staff!
 While focusing on nutrition and health, the curriculum also integrates core subjects:

 - Science

 - Math

 - History

 - Geography

 - Language Arts

 The curriculum will also meet the nutrition education requirements included in many local wellness policies and school health advisory councils.